typedb/typedb-docs/08-schema/01-concepts.md

 <div class="note">
 [Note]
 The relationship that relates to the roles `employer` and `employee` has not yet been defined.
-We will soon learn how to [define a relationship](#define-a-relationship).
+We soon learn how to [define a relationship](#define-a-relationship).
 </div>

 ### Subtype an entity